Josh Rojas Player Props: Diamondbacks vs. Brewers

 Josh Rojas At The Plate

-- Rojas leads Arizona with a slugging percentage of .519, fueled by three extra-base hits.
+- Rojas leads Arizona in slugging percentage (.467) thanks to three extra-base hits.

-- Rojas will look to extend his five-game hitting streak.
-He's batting .550 in his last games.

-- Rojas has picked up a hit in five of seven games this year, with multiple hits three times.
+- Rojas has picked up a hit in 62.5% of his eight games this year, with more than one hit in 37.5% of those games.

-- In seven games played this year, he has not hit a home run.

-- Rojas has driven in a run in four games this year (57.1%), including one multiple-RBI game.
+- He has not hit a long ball in his eight games this season.

+- In four games this year, Rojas has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.